 Why I wear skirts has everything to do with equality.
 It really started one roastingly hot July day in 2016 and I haven’t looked back since.
-Sure, I see the curiosity in others’ eyes and on their faces, but it is surprising how few people actually ask me about it.
+Sure, I see the curiosity in others’ eyes and on their faces, but it surprises me how few people are direct enough to ask about it.
 This is, after all, the deep south far from international megatropolises like Miami, Los Angeles, and New York where cultural anomalies might be more commonplace.
 Perhaps southerners just want to avoid the appearance of rudeness.
-Even so, a few days ago a local librarian lamented that I had not blogged my experience with skirts for men and this led me to think that just maybe the public at large might be interested in my personal reasons and my social message.
+Even so, a few days ago a local librarian lamented that I had not blogged my experience and this led me to think that just maybe the public at large might be interested in my personal reasons and my social message.

-As a starter, I deny that skirts are exclusively feminine garments (and I’m not the only blogger with this view).
+As a starter, I deny that skirts are exclusively feminine garments (and I’m not the only blogger with this view nor am I a lone wolf).
 The American celebrities Jaden Smith, Marc Jacobs, and Jared Leto regularly wear skirts and skirt-like garments, as do countless Scotsmen, Japanese, Indonesians, Fijians, Samoans, and roughly one billion Indian and Arab men.
-My curiosity with skirts as a gendered construct really began in the wake of North Carolina’s HB2 (“bathroom bill”) debacle, and my pursuit to understand gender issues is ongoing.
+My curiosity with skirts as a gendered construct really began in the wake of North Carolina’s HB2 (“bathroom bill”) debacle, and my quest to understand the gender dynamics is ongoing.

 I wonder if the same could be said of bifurcated garments (i.e. pants).
 Though ancient Greek and Roman men found tunics and togas perfectly suitable for daily life, Olympic games were conducted not in pants, but au naturel (as much for freedom of movement as to exhibit their physiques).
 Even during the Renaissance, aristocratic men wore tunics of increasingly shorter lengths while the working proletariat labored and toiled in pants.
 (Interestingly enough, male aristocrats wore open-crotch stockings underneath their tunics which, as hemlines rose higher and higher, led to the use of codpieces.)
 In terms of human history, the bifurcated pant is a relatively modern contrivance and, at least in the Americas, reflects our social pedigree of pioneering and industrialization that began with the pilgrims and continued through World Word II.
 Bifurcated garments are more practical for manual labor and they are definitely safer when working around machinery.
 But now that our society is undeniably characterized by corporate environments, what reason is there for cubicle-confined men to be denied more comfortable attire—especially when our summer temperatures swelter above 100 degrees?

 Yes, temperature was actually the final straw for me that July afternoon when my Camry advised me that the outside temperature had reached 103° F. I went to a thrift store looking for well-worn medical scrubs and instead left with two skirts.
 Up to that point, each of my prior employers prohibited men and women from wearing shorts, but specifically permitted women to wear pants, skirts, and dresses.
-While an employer may lawfully ban certain garments, it seemed to me that since skirts were deemed acceptable for women, it would be discriminatory to allow only one gender to wear them (as illustrated by the aforementioned women’s lib movement).
+While an employer may lawfully ban certain garments, it seemed to me that since skirts were deemed acceptable for the workplace, it would be discriminatory to allow only women to wear them (as illustrated by the aforementioned women’s lib movement on pants).

 Just because public images depict women in skirts and men in pants does not mean that a man who wears a skirt is automatically a cross-dresser or a sexual deviant.
 In actuality, gender expression, gender identity, and sexual orientation are all independent variables that comprise a person’s sexual self (but that is a subject for other blog posts).
 Societal expectations evolve slowly and effecting change takes time, participation, and dialogue.
 I want to encourage others to give themselves permission to question their sociocultural beliefs.
-I also invite those who see me in the community to feel at ease approaching me with any questions on their mind.
-And those bold enough to try it, I now have a Guy’s Guide to Great Skirts.
+I also invite those who see me in the community to feel at ease approaching me for dialogue.
+And for those bold enough to try it, I now have a Guy’s Guide to Great Skirts.